apaz-cli/apaz-cli.github.io/blog/Safety.md

 I would say that it sure looks right.
 But that's not what safe means.

-Even if you think you're covering all of your bases by checking the length of the string, and even using `strnlen()` over `strlen()` to do so because it's "safer" (it isn't), it's very hard to make sure your API is safe.
+Even if you think you're covering all of your bases by checking the length of the string, and even using `strnlen()` over `strlen()` to do so because it's "safer" (that doesn't make it less dangerous), it's very hard to make sure your API is safe.
 The problem is `idx1 + idx2`.
 Signed integer overflow is undefined.
 So are a lot of other things.
 Truly safe code is difficult to acheive.
-Or it's literally impossible in some (most) cases.
+Or it's literally impossible in some cases (in C, almost all cases).
-There are some other UB problems that can be fixed this way as well, just by checking.
+There are some other UB problems that can be fixed this way as well, just by checking before the operation that would trigger them.
 Oversize shift amounts and pointer alignment fall into this category.

 Let's fix the above example.